yewcy-byte/Webinar-Automation-System/README.md

 npm run dev
 ```

-4. Open the app in your browser and start uploading videos or sending WhatsApp invitations.
+4. Open the app in your browser and start uploading videos or managing webinar questions.

 ## Notes

 - The project uses Supabase for server-side data access and persistence.
 - Uploaded webinar videos are stored in S3 and served through CloudFront.
 - AI question generation depends on an uploaded video and a valid OpenAI key.
-- WhatsApp bulk messaging requires a valid Meta WhatsApp Cloud API setup.

 ## Project goal

-This project was built as an intern-preparation exercise to demonstrate a complete workflow around webinar management, automated question generation, and outreach automation in a single application.
+This project was built as an intern-preparation exercise to demonstrate a complete workflow around webinar management, automated question generation, and response tracking in a single application.